sanger-tol/nf-core-pipeline/subworkflows/align_short/README.md

 Currently to integrate this subworkflow into an nf-core pipeline (see `main.nf` for an example):

 1. Install all nf-core modules
-2. Patch `samtools/merge`:
-   a.
-Go to `modules/nf-core/modules/samtools/merge`.
-   b.
-Add `samtools-merge.diff` from this repository.
-   c.
-Run `patch < samtools-merge.diff`.
-This will update `main.nf` as required by this subworkflow.
-3. Copy the subworkflows
+2. Copy the subworkflows
-4. Add in `conf/modules.config` the highlighted section from `nextflow.config`
+3. Add in `conf/modules.config` the highlighted section from `nextflow.config`
-5. Connect `ALIGN_SHORT` to the read, genome index and genome channels
+4. Connect `ALIGN_SHORT` to the read, genome index and genome channels

 For the subworkflow to work as-is, the `meta.id` of the reads MUST be written as the sample identifier followed by an underscore and a unique read identifier that does NOT contain an underscore.
 For instance, `mMelMel3_T1` and `mMelMel3_T2` comply, but `mMelMel3_1_a` and `mMelMel3_2_a` don't.
 If that's not the case, edit the `map` before the `groupTuple` in `subworkflows/local/markdup_stats.nf` accordingly.